Skip to main content

 Ensure healthy lives and promote well-being for all at all ages

 EU space services provided by Galileo and Copernicus are key for the development of smart health apps benefiting users worldwide.
 For example, there are numerous consumer apps for checking daily sport and fitness activity and performance levels, encouraging a healthy lifestyle.
-There are apps used for patients monitoring like for instance for localizing patients with Alzheimer’s, to oversee patients with cardiac conditions and help with issuing emergency call warnings if needed, or apps used for guidance to support for instance the visually impaired.
+There are apps used for patients monitoring like for instance for localising patients with Alzheimer’s disease, to oversee patients with cardiac conditions and help with issuing emergency call warnings if needed, or apps used for guidance to support for instance the visually impaired.

 The Copernicus Atmosphere Monitoring Service issues daily air quality forecasts at global scale accounting for pollutants’ emissions or the consequences of events such as large wildfires or volcanic eruptions.
 This is valuable and reliable information for assessing health impacts.

-The eCall initiative help to save life’s by speeding up the emergency response times in case of a road accident.
+The eCall initiative helps to save lifes by speeding up the emergency response times in case of a road accident.
 This initiative requires all new car types sold in the European Union to be fitted with eCall devices that are using space data from Galileo and EGNOS. eCall devices automatically dial the European emergency number 112 to alert rescue services in the event of an accident while also communicating their accurate and exact location.
 It is estimated that eCall, in its first 10 years of operation, will save more than 2 000 lives in Europe, avoid almost 20 000 severe injuries and significantly reduce the severity of injuries in 15% of all accidents involving damage to health.

 SDG5